St James' Church, Aslackby: Exterior

 A string-course runs between the tower lower and belfry stages.
 Each belfry side contains a pointed arch opening of same style surrounded by a hood mould.
 A straight reveal leads to a louvered twin-light window with trefoiled ogee head, and a quatrefoil device above.
 The south belfry window also contains the tower clock: circular, blue, with gold numerals and hands.
 The tower parapet is embattled with a pinnacle at each corner.
 It projects slightly at the eaves and contains one gargoyle each side offset to the right.

-The 13th-century north aisle is of limestone and ironstone work, with a string course at the eaves, and a plinth—defined by a simple raised band below the line of the windows—broken by an blocked chamfered and arched doorway to the west end.
+The 13th-century north aisle is of limestone and ironstone work, with a string course at the eaves, and a plinth—defined by a simple raised band below the line of the windows—broken by a blocked chamfered and arched doorway to the west end.
 Both ends of the aisle are supported by clasping buttresses terminated with gables.
 An angled buttress of the same style sits between the two identical rectangular north windows, each of three lights with cusped ogee heads.
 The north aisle pointed west window opening has a chamfered reveal and a hood mould, with an inset window of two simple pointed lights.
 The pointed east window with hood mould is of four lights—two central lights, with cusped heads with quatrefoil device above, define a dropped section of the cill below, with a simple raised pointed light each side.
 All north aisle windows are clear glazed.
 Above the aisle runs a plain parapet which meets a raised half gable at the east and west ends.

 The south aisle is early 14th century.
 It is supported by twin-stepped clasping buttresses at the south-east and south-west corners, and an angle buttress on the south side.
 A moulded string course runs at the eaves, and a plinth just below the window line.
 There are five windows: one at the east end; one at the west end; and three at the south with two of these at the west separated by the church porch.
 The east window is of concave chamfered intersecting 'Y' tracery, creating three lights set within a chamfered pointed arch with hood mould.
 The west window is similar, but narrower, and of two lights.
 The south wall windows are identical: rectangular chamfered openings within which are three lights with cusped ogee heads.
 The parapet is of a coping set above a repeated c.17th-century cusped fretwork device.